 How to Apply

-If you are interested in applying for an internship, please submit your resume and cover letter in English, along with French ID card and proof of student status (i.e. student card) at least five months prior to the internship period to the following email address :
+If you are interested in applying for an internship, please submit your resume and cover letter in English, along with French ID card and proof of student status (i.e. student card) at least six months prior to the internship period to the following email address :

 Please specify in the body of your email the following information (not in the motivation letter)